nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Dwarven Resilience:** Dwarves have an advantage on all of their Good saves.

 **Shield Brothers:** Dwarves can use a Shield Bash with any one of their successful attack dice.
-Additionally, dwarves do not lose the Defense bonus of their shield when using the bash.
+Additionally, dwarves do not lose the Defense 'vantages of their shield when using the bash.

 See below for a table of attack and save bonuses by level: